How to make Garlic Paste

 Follow the steps below to preserve homemade garlic paste

-- To preserve for 3-4 months, transfer the garlic paste to an ice tray (preferably with a lid to avoid freezer burn), leaving some space for expansion.
+2. To preserve for 3-4 months, transfer the garlic paste to an ice cube tray (preferably with a lid to avoid freezer burn), leaving some space for expansion.

-- Once frozen (will take about 6-8 hours), transfer it to a Ziploc or a reusable storage bag and store it in the freezer for up to 6 months.
+3. Once frozen (will take about 6-8 hours), transfer the frozen cubes to a freezer bag like Ziploc or a reusable storage bag and store it in the freezer for up to 6 months.
+This method is perfect for meal prep, ensuring you have fresh garlic paste on hand for everyday cooking.

 I use this silicone ice-cube tray to freeze the paste.
 It has a capacity for about 2 teaspoons per crevice, but I fill around 1.5 teaspoons to allow the paste to expand.